How to De-Clutter, Clean, and Organise Drawers

 If you notice musty smell in drawers, it is best to leave them open overnight.
 Use baking soda to absorb odour.
 Just fill a cup or bowl with 2 – 3 tablespoons of baking soda, close drawers, and remove soda in 10 – 12 hours.
 Alternatively, you can sprinkle baking soda to absorb odour.
 Just sprinkle along the bottom and let it sit overnight.
 Then remove soda with the vacuum cleaner.

 Fill a spray bottle with 1 cup of water and 1 cup of vinegar and spray the inside of drawers.
 Do not close them as you want them to air out.
 The vinegar and water solution will help you deal with misty odour.
 If odour persists, however, you probably need professional help.
-Contact local cleaners in your area to help you clean your drawers and eliminate odour as it can become a nuisance.
+Contact end of tenancy cleaning company in your area to help you clean your drawers and eliminate odour as it can become a nuisance.

 As drawers stay closed most of the time, they can become hotspots for mildew.
 Mildew requires oxygen, dirt, and moisture to grow, making drawers a good environment for growth.
 So you want to keep your drawers clean and dry to protect your family from breathing in spores.
 What you can do is place liners at the bottom of your drawers to keep moisture from soaking into wood.
 Spray the inside of drawers with a bleach-based cleaner, wipe down with a damp cloth, then use a paper towel to dry, and let them air dry.